Responding to disputes

 If you accept or ignore the unrefunded part of the dispute, your account will be credited with the amount you partially refunded.

-If the cardholder has made an honest mistake (for instance, they didn’t recognise the transaction on their statement), they can tell their bank that they no longer dispute the transaction.
+If the cardholder has made an honest mistake (for instance, they didn’t recognize the transaction on their statement), they can tell their bank that they no longer dispute the transaction.
 The issuer should then withdraw the dispute.

 However, even if your customer has told you they are withdrawing the dispute, you should still provide evidence to defend against it.
 Withdrawing a dispute can be a lengthy, complicated process, so it's best to treat it as a live dispute until you have confirmation that it has been formally withdrawn.